rust-lang/rfcs/text/0000-guaranteed-tco.md

 ([original example](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-279062656))

 Here one function uses `become` the other `return`, this is another potential source of confusion.
-This mutual recursion would eventual overflow the stack.
+This mutual recursion would eventually overflow the stack.
 As mutual recursion can also happen across more functions, `become` needs to be used consistently in all functions if TCO should be guaranteed.
 (Maybe it is also possible to create a lint for these use cases as well.)

 ```rust